swipswaps/gemini-code-review-tool/README.md

 ### 4. Configure Vite

 Create a `vite.config.js` file in the project root.
-This configuration will make the environment variable from your `.env` file available as `process.env.GEMINI_API_KEY` in the browser.
+This configuration will make the environment variable from your `.env` file available as `process.env.API_KEY` in the browser.

 ```javascript
 // vite.config.js